ryderwishart/ryder-dev/content/blog/gatsby-blog/index.md

 ---
 title: Why a Gatsby Blog?
 date: "2020-01-30T08:20:03.284Z"
-description: "Why a Gatsby Blog?"
+description: "Why does this blog exist, what does it contribute, ?"
 ---
 ## What is this Blog?